 Welcoming Learning Environment

-The Nurse Practitioner learning environment at KSU is welcoming, with small classes promoting collaboration with peers and faculty members.
+The Family Nurse Practitioner learning environment at KSU is welcoming, with small classes promoting collaboration with peers and faculty members.
 The program has a broad array of practicum sites in north Georgia, so you can put your skills to work and expand your professional network.
 The courses are taught by expert doctoral faculty who are experienced educators with relevant real-world experience.

 GRE, One Year of Experience Required

-The need for skilled and experienced nurse practitioners has increased dramatically in recent years, thus this program does not require GRE.
+The need for skilled and experienced family nurse practitioners has increased dramatically in recent years, thus this program does not require GRE.
 It does require one year of full-time professional experience as a Registered Nurse (which must have occurred within the last five years and have involved direct patient care).
 You must also have a baccalaureate degree in nursing (BSN) from a nationally accredited institution with a satisfactory grade-point average of at least 3.0.
 Program admission is very competitive so be sure to submit your application, application fee, and all required documents by the deadline: Dec.
 5.

 Schools in the U.S. that students want to attend reported by U.S. News and World Report